ClassHacker/tic-tac-toe/README.md

 Run: `npm install`

-This will install all the dependencies that are needed to run this project.
+This will install all the dependencies that are necessary to run this project.

 ### Step 2